scrabbletank/farhome-rules/rulesdoc.md

 When in combat you can attempt to steal an item from your opponent.
 The item has to be visible and is not being held.
 Using 5 AP you make a Sleight of Hand roll against the targets Dexterity or Defense, on success you take the item.

 #### Twinned Spell
-*Requires 4 Proficiency in Arcane spells, 15th Level*
+*Requires 4 proficiency in Arcane spells, 15th Level*

 When casting an Arcane spell you may cast a second copy of the spell, using twice the mana but costing no additional AP.
 The spells must have different targets, and creatures can only be affected by one of the two spells when their area of effect overlaps.
 You use a single spellcasting roll for both spells, adding 1 Terrible die to your roll.